Humans-Machines/styleguide/html-css-sass/README.md

 - Avoid qualifying class names with type selectors.
 Put the class name at the lowest possible level
 - Use combined selectors wisely
 - Select what you want explicitly, rather than relying on circumstance or coincidence
-- Write selectors for reusability
+- Write selectors for re-usability
 - Do not qualify selectors unnecessarily, as this will impact the number of different elements you can apply styles to
 - Keep selectors as short as possible, in order to keep specificity down and performance up
-- Think about selector performance

 **Don’t**